 ALS 103 introduces first-year students to academic life at NC State, including academic requirements and expectations, campus resources, and career opportunities.

-CALS CARES is a summer program that connects new students with faculty and other fellow students before they arrive on campus.
-It is an opportunity to build relationships and make new friends before the first day of classes.
+CALS CARES (connecting, accepting, respecting, and encouraging students) is a program that connects new students with faculty and other fellow students on campus.
+It is an opportunity to build relationships and make new friends during the first semester.

 Students who are passionate about solving today’s environmental issues will discover a cohort of like-minded peers in the Environmental First Year Program (ENVFY).